salvaba94/AutoTor/README.md

 <!-- ABOUT -->
 ## About the Project
-Simple package to make requests throughout Tor in an automated way and with circuit renewal.
+Simple package to make requests throughout Tor in an automated way, with circuit renewal and randomised user-agents.
+It can be used to easily navigate in an anonymus way or to get information from webs.
 At the moment, AutoTor is not OS-agnostic as it is tailored to Windows.

 ### Contents
 The most important source code elements in the project are outlined and described as follows: